mbland/go-script-bash/CONTRIBUTING.md

 - Always use `[[` and `]]` for evaluating variables.
-Per the guideline under **Formatting**, quote variables and strings within the brackets, but not regular expressions appearing on the right side of the `=~` operator.
+Per the guideline under **Formatting**, quote variables and strings within the brackets, but not regular expressions (or variables containing regular expressions) appearing on the right side of the `=~` operator.

 ### Output